Trekking Equipment

 • Lightweight cookware (pot, spoon, mug)

-• Water bottles and/or hydration bladder (2–3 liters)
+• Water bottles or hydration bladder (2–3 liters)

-• Water purification tablets or filter pump (Sawyer or Steripen)
+• Water purification tablets or filter pump (Sawyer, Steripen)

-These items improve your service quality and help you stand out as a capable freelance guide.
+These items improve service quality and reflect professionalism.

 • Emergency contact list (insurance, embassy, rescue providers)

-• Sunglasses (UV-protected, Category 3 or 4 for snow)
+• Sunglasses with UV protection (Category 3 or 4 for snow)

 • Headlamp with spare batteries